DavidPotter/MacConfig/README.markdown

   * pman - Open man pages in Preview app.
   * cd_smburl - 'cd' into SMB URLs like this:  cd_smburl smb://host/share
   * mategem - Open a gem in TextMate.
-  * gup - Update the current branch from the upstream branch.
-If there are uncommited changes, rebase them on top of the upstream changes.
   * dif - Compare two files using the selected diff application (p4merge).

 inputrc: